 - Let the mixture thicken for 2 to 3 minutes.
 Stir once more, and drink within 30 minutes.
 Add more water to any leftover medicine and drink it right away.

 - Open the capsule and pour the contents into a 60-mL catheter-tipped syringe.
 Pour 50 mL of water into the syringe.
 Do not use any other liquids or syringes.

 - Place the syringe plunger back into the syringe and shake well for 15 seconds.
 Make sure no medicine is stuck in the tip of the syringe.
-Inject the medicine into the nasogastric tube right away.
+Inject the medicine into the NG tube right away.